Mobile menu icon

 The University of Manchester Institute of Science and Technology (UMIST) can trace its origins to the Manchester Mechanics' Institution, founded in 1824.
 This was a place where science and technology were fused with industry, an ethos that runs throughout our new home today.

 Moving from our historic North Campus site to the home of Engineering and Materials required a moves programme that was monumental in scale and a high degree of complexity.
-Thousands of pieces of technical equipment and almost hundred laboratories have been successfully relocated to Engineering Buildings A and B, York Street Building and James Chadwick Building.
+Thousands of pieces of technical equipment and almost hundred laboratories have been successfully relocated to the Nancy Rothwell Building and Engineering Building B, York Street Building and James Chadwick Building.
 We also relocated around 2000 colleagues and postgraduate researchers throughout 2022.
 The final laboratories will complete their moves early in 2023.

 From concept to construction